teja-reddy43/devops-foundation/README.md

 exec -- The exec command is used to replace the current shell process with another command.
 Unlike normal command execution, exec does not create a new process.
 Instead, it runs the specified command in place of the current shell, meaning the shell does not return after execution.
 addr2line -- The addr2line command converts memory addresses into file names and line numbers.
 systemctl -- The systemctl command is used to manage services controlled by systemd.
+last -- The last command displays the login and logout history of users.